djjansen/pyStratego/README.md

 * Bootstrap
 * javascript (vanilla & jQuery)

+See diagrams in `Documentation` directory for more details on information flow in the app.

 ## Installation

 Run `pip install -r requirements.txt` to install the necessary python packages.